cj-mills/christianjmills/_posts/2020-12-17-In-Game-Style-Transfer-Experiments-1.md

 ![few_shot_mosaic](..\images\in-game-style-transfer-experiments\part-1\few_shot_mosaic.gif)

 The `fast_neural_style` model I've been using runs `720 x 540` at approximately 25fps.
 This new model runs the same resolution at about 9fps.
 You'd probably need to wait a few generations of GPUs before you could get playable frame rates with the model as is.
 It would take some insane optimization to make this viable for in-game style transfer.
+Fortunately, Unity has already figured out how to do some insane optimization for their style transfer project.

 ## Unity's Implementation: First Impressions

 In short, I have some homework to do.
+I've only glanced through the code for Unity's project, but I'm already impressed with what I've found.